collabpl/magento2-theme-prime/README.md

 * New CSS grid layout and flexbox utilities
 * Refactored mobile menu - removed additional tabs, included search and account links
 * UI reference page with commonly used user interface elements (buttons, forms, typography, etc.), available at `/index.php/ui`
-* Included Slick carousel for custom banner and product carousels (requires WeltPixel_OwlCarouselSlider extension)
+* Included Slick carousel for custom banner and product carousels (requires WeltPixel_OwnCarouselSlider extension)
 * Lazy loading product images on product listing pages and in sliders (can be enabled/disabled via layout)
 * Lazy loading of carousel banners - added support for responsive and background images
 * Support for lazy loading of scripts, stylesheets, widgets via lazysizes unveilhooks plugin